jayelm/twittersa/README.md

 which can be set with `heroku config:set BUILDPACK_URL=https://github.com/thenovices/heroku-buildpack-scipy`

-The standalone app can be run on localhost with `python TwitterSA.py` and requires Flask, Tweepy, and Scikit-Learn + dependencies.
+This is a Heroku app with gunicorn as the web server, but the standalone app can be run on localhost with `python TwitterSA.py` or `foreman start` and requires Flask, Tweepy, and Scikit-Learn + dependencies, which can be installed with

-This is a heroku app, using gunicorn as the web server.

     pip install -r requirements.txt

-`python TwitterSA.py` or `foreman start`

 TwitterSA requires application-level authentication from a registered Twitter application, and thus requires valid Consumer Key and Consumer Secret API keys from http://dev.twitter.com/apps.

-These keys must be set as environment variables (`CONSUMER_KEY` and `CONSUMER_SECRET`), or set them in `.env` and run with `foreman` or Heroku.
+These keys must be set as environment variables (export `CONSUMER_KEY` and `CONSUMER_SECRET`), or set them in `.env` and run with `foreman` or Heroku.

 ## Classifiers